 See Theorem \ref{thm:convorder} for the case where $0$ belongs to the convex hull of the support of $\mu$.
 Let us briefly explain how this Strassen type result is connected to conical costs.
 Consider $\mu,\nu$ two compactly supported probability measures on $\R^d$ and denote by $\Y$ the support of $\nu$.
 For $p>1$, the conical cost function

-where $\|\,\cdot\,\|$ is an arbitrary norm on $\R^d$ satisfies Assumption \eqref{eq:B-intro} if and only if $0$ does not belong to the convex hull of $\Y$.
+where $\|\,\cdot\,\|$ is an arbitrary norm on $\R^d$, satisfies Assumption \eqref{eq:B-intro} if and only if $0$ does not belong to the convex hull of $\Y$.
 According to our primal existence result, we thus have $\mathcal{I}_c(\mu,\nu) = 0$ if and only if there is some $q \in \mathcal{Q}(\mu,\nu)$ satisfying \eqref{eq:martgen-intro}.
 Using the dual formulation \eqref{eq:dual-intro}, one can then show with some extra work, that $\mu \leq_{phc} \nu$ implies that $\mathcal{I}_c(\mu,\nu) = 0$, thus completing the proof.
 In our proof, we actually follow a slightly different route, since we use the cost $c$ above with $p=1$ which will allow us to relax the assumption on the support of $\nu$.

 The new version of Strassen's theorem will also enable us to describe optimal transport plans for conical transport costs, in the spirit of \cite{GJ20}.
-As we will see in Theorem \ref{thm:primal-structure-bis}, as soon a conical cost function $c$ of the form \eqref{eq:conical-intro} satisfies Assumption \eqref{eq:A-intro} and the convex hull of the support of $\nu$ does not contain $0$, it holds
+As we will see in Theorem \ref{thm:primal-structure-bis}, as soon as a conical cost function $c$ of the form \eqref{eq:conical-intro} satisfies Assumption \eqref{eq:A-intro} and the convex hull of the support of $\nu$ does not contain $0$, then

 where $\mathcal{T}_F$ denotes the Monge-Kantorovich optimal transport cost associated to the cost function $F$: